theabdullahalam/ml-website-evaluation/README.md

 8. Open your web browser and access the application at `http://localhost:8000`.

 ## Usage
-> Instructions to get it running in the current state of the project without the user login and authentication system setup

 - Create an account with `python manage.py createsuperuser`
 - Log in to the admin panel:`http://localhost:8000/admin`